This list is in response to a meme asking for a list of ten things that would help people know me better. I’m an over-achiever,

 I have a serious back problem.
 Living with chronic pain affects every part of my life.

 Honesty is extremely important to me.
-I cannot stand pretention or injustice.
+I cannot stand pretension or injustice.
 I like things to be fair.

-My husband and I once fell to the floor unconscious in a freak accident when the metal tape measure we both were holding somehow made contact with an exposed live electrical connection.
+I once fell to the floor unconscious in a freak accident when the metal tape measure I was holding somehow made contact with an exposed live electrical connection.

-I love heavy snowstorms.
-They make me feel happy and excited.
+I used to love heavy snowstorms.
+They made me feel happy and excited.
 I think it’s because when I was a little girl, a really heavy snowstorm would usually mean no school.

 Wearing black shoes make me feel like I’m going to stumble.
 I know… I can’t explain it either!

 I often don’t remember faces, especially if I see the person in an unfamiliar setting.
-This can be, and has been, very embarassing.
+This can be, and has been, very embarrassing.
 I do, however, ALWAYS remember a voice.